ROBERT A. "BOB" PARTON JR.

 Bob joined Kiwanis in April 1980 as a member of the Kiwanis Club of Westside, West Palm Beach, Florida.
 From his first days as a Kiwanian, he has demonstrated leadership skills with a true servant’s heart.

 Bob has served his club, the Florida District and Kiwanis International in numerous positions and has received many recognitions and awards for his leadership.
 He was distinguished club president, multiple times distinguished secretary, Kiwanian of the Year three times, outstanding lieutenant governor and twice outstanding district chairman.
 In 1994–95, Bob served as governor of the Florida District.
 Bob truly believes in the importance of community service and thus, over the years, he has built many new Kiwanis clubs.
 In addition to leadership and service, Bob feels mentoring is of the utmost importance and has served as district administrator to both CKI and Key Club.
 He is proud to be the recipient of the Key Club Key of Honor.

-Bob has been a member of the Kiwanis Club of Deerfield Beach since 2011, while maintaining his original membership in Westside, West Palm Beach.
+Bob has been a member of the Kiwanis Club of Deerfield Beach since 2011, while maintaining his original membership in Westside, West Palm Beach, club.